koenraijer/koenraijer.github.io/_posts/2021-01-04-Starting-Programming.md

 {:toc .TOC}
 </div>

-<p>It’s the end of November and I’d been contacting researchers for a while to get some experience in doing science, but to no avail.
+<p>It’s the end of November and I’d been contacting researchers for a while to get some experience in doing research, but to no avail.
 I’d been talking to an interesting researcher and I was pretty hopeful it was going to work out, so I took a couple of weeks off.
 It was called off again.
 I was really in need of something challenging at this point.<br> I picked programming for a couple of reasons. </p>

 #### Reasons to start programming
 {: .post-h4}